mace015/laravel-docker/README.md

 ## FAQ

-##### When trying to start the containers, it complaints that the network is missing.
+##### When trying to start the containers, it complains that the network is missing.
 This setup runs the hosted application under its own docker network to prevent collisions and confusion when running more than one application on a host.
 The network name is defaulted to the project name from the .env file + '-network' (ex: `example-project-network`).
 If the network is missing, create it by running `docker network create network-name-here`.